ITR Filing Deadline Missed?

 Conversely, if the company provides directors with compensation other than salary and there isn't an employer-employee relationship, Section 194J becomes relevant.
 This typically applies to managing directors or full-time directors who receive additional commission or sitting fees as part of their compensation.

-Feeling dazzled by director's Remuneration and tax?
-Save time and money with our personalized Tax Advisory Service.
+Feeling overwhelmed by director's Remuneration and tax?
+Save time and money with our Online CAs.
+Hire Online CA Now!

 Frequently Asked Questions